Deformations of rational curves in positive characteristic: Proof of the main theorems

 \section{Proof of the main theorems}

 In this section, we will prove Theorem \ref{MainTheorem1} and Theorem \ref{MainTheorem2}.
 First, we will prove Theorem \ref{MainTheorem2}, which actually follows from the following, more general result for maps from a family of rational curves.
-As already mentioned in the introduction, such a result might be useful when dealing with moduli spaces of stable maps of genus zero, rather than rational curves, in future applications.

 \begin{thm} Let $k$ be an algebraically closed field $k$ of characteristic $p>0$.
 Let $X$ be a smooth, proper, and connected variety $X$ over $k$ with $\dim(X) \geq 2$.
-Assume that there exists a pair $(\pi,\varphi)$ as in Definition \ref{Definition:FamilyRationalCurve} (4) satisfying the following conditions: \begin{enumerate} \item $\dim(U)=\dim(X)-1$, \item $\varphi \colon \mathscr{C} \to X$ is dominant, and \item $k(\mathscr{C}) \cap k(X)^{\sep}$ is a separable extension of $k(U) \cap k(X)^{\sep}$. \end{enumerate} Moreover, we assume the pair $(\pi,\varphi)$ satisfies \textit{at least one} of the following conditions: \begin{enumerate} \item For every closed point $u \in U$, the $\delta$-invariants of $\varphi(\mathscr{C}_{u})$ are strictly less than $(p-1)/2$ at every closed point. \item For every closed point $u \in U$, $\varphi(\mathscr{C}_{u})$ is a local complete intersection rational curve on $X$, all of whose Jacobian numbers are strictly less than $p$ at every closed point. \end{enumerate} Then, $X$ is separably uniruled and thus, $X$ has negative Kodaira dimension. \end{thm}
+Assume that there exists a pair $(\pi,\varphi)$ as in Definition \ref{Definition:FamilyRationalCurve} (iv) satisfying the following conditions: \begin{enumerate} \item $\dim(U)=\dim(X)-1$, \item $\varphi \colon \mathscr{C} \to X$ is dominant, and \item $k(\mathscr{C}) \cap k(X)^{\sep}$ is a separable extension of $k(U) \cap k(X)^{\sep}$. \end{enumerate} Moreover, we assume the pair $(\pi,\varphi)$ satisfies \textit{at least one} of the following conditions: \begin{enumerate} \item For every closed point $u \in U$, the $\delta$-invariants of $\varphi(\mathscr{C}_{u})$ are strictly less than $(p-1)/2$ at every closed point. \item For every closed point $u \in U$, $\varphi(\mathscr{C}_{u})$ is a local complete intersection rational curve on $X$, all of whose Jacobian numbers are strictly less than $p$ at every closed point. \end{enumerate} Then, $X$ is separably uniruled and thus, $X$ has negative Kodaira dimension. \end{thm}